RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-In a mixing bowl, combine flour, cocoa powder, baking powder, baking soda, salt, and brown sugar.
+Whisk together the flour, cocoa powder, baking powder, baking soda, salt, and brown sugar.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.